AnimeNL/volunteer-portal/README.md

 ### Schedule App
 The [Schedule App](src/schedule/) is where volunteers can find their schedules for a particular event.
 It's a reasonably powerful and complex app that further displays the event's entire programme, participating volunteers, and enables a volunteer to quickly search through both.

+### Display App
+The [Display App](src/display/) is an interface specifically built for the physical Volunteering Location Screens, which are based on 7" Raspberry Pi touch interfaces at a very particular resolution.
+Access to the displayed content is only available with a specific display identifier.